-Veganuary has arrived once again, and now is the time where many questions come to mind as we consider the global movement and what it means for those of us who are curious about taking part.
+Veganuary has arrived once again and now is the time when many questions come to mind as we consider the global movement and what it means for those of us who are curious about taking part.
 Many of us find ourselves scrolling vegan accounts and articles for inspiration, and scratching our heads at the sight of vegan recipes… Why is there beetroot in this cake recipe?
 What’s quinoa?
 How do I pronounce it?

 We’re going to explore some of the popular questions surrounding a plant-based diet and help you to identify what’s on the menu for you this Veganuary (and it’s not just vegetables, phew!).
-And just before we get started, you’ll be relieved to know, a plant-based diet can still involve plenty of chocolatey goodness – hoorah!
+But first let’s explore some of the best vegan chocolate in the world before we get to the questions because chocolate should always come first, right?!

-The first Veganuary campaign began in 2014, and the event now achieves thousands of sign-ups every year from those who are eager to join the plant-based revolution and make a difference by making compassionate food choices throughout the month of January.
+The first Veganuary campaign began in 2014, and the event now achieves thousands of sign-ups every year from those who are eager to join the plant-based revolution, stop eating meat and make a difference by making compassionate food choices throughout the month of January.
 As a result of the annual challenge, there has been a surge in the accessibility of vegan food, with meat-free alternatives acquiring their own section in the supermarkets and healthy vegan recipes becoming highly demanded by web users and cookbook fanatics alike.

 Although dark chocolate is the first type of chocolate that comes to mind when we think of Vegan-approved confectionery, we know it’s not for everyone.
 Its intensity can be a little overwhelming for those who prefer their treats on the sweeter side.
 Fortunately, the chocolate wizards of the world (including our very own here at Cocoba) have invented the vegan ‘milk’ chocolate bar.

 Vegan milk chocolate is still a term that’s unfamiliar to some, so if you haven’t heard of it yet, you might be wondering how any milk chocolate can be vegan.
 So, allow us to explain!